 The tips above can guide you on how to handle specific situations with cash advance payments.
 If you continue to struggle with debt long term the National Foundation for Credit Counseling, NFCC can help with budgeting and strategic long term debt planning.

-FAQ Frequently asked questions on missed mca payments due to Covid-19 Coronavirus
+FAQ Frequently asked questions on missed mca payments.

-My business sales are way down because of covid-19 coronavirus and I am missing all my mca cash advance payments.
+My business sales were down through covid-19 and I cannot pay my daily cash advance payments.
 What are my options?

-Call your mca merchant cash advance companies immediately.
-Discuss any relief programs and options they have.
-Consider alternatives to using collateral asset based programs to payoff your advances in the short to medium term if you are in a position to do so.
+Do not stop communicating with your mca merchant cash advance companies.
+Consider any ongoing relief programs they can offer.
+Look at asset based alternative programs to payoff your advances in the short and medium term if you have collateral.

 I missed an mca payment.
 What can the merchant cash advance company do?